kristgo/kristgo/README.md

 ### I'm Sergey Ignatenko.
-- 🔭 I’m currently available for hire.
-- 📫 How to reach me: ignatenkos@mail.ru
+I’m currently available for hire.
+How to reach me: ignatenkos@mail.ru **My programs in Go:**
-- 🔭 See my programs in Go: programs.html